krithikajain/EduFeedback-Microservices-Deployment/README.md

     docker tag survey645:0.1 <your username on DockerHub>/survey645:0.1
  ```

-### 3. Deploying the Application on Kubernetes
+### 4. Deploying the Application on Rancher to setup Kubernetes cluster

-- *Install Kubernetes CLI (kubectl):*
-  - Install kubectl on the rancher instance:

-    sudo snap install kubectl --classic

 - *Set Up Rancher:*
   - Run Rancher using Docker:
+    ```bash
     sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher
+    ```
   - Access the Rancher UI by navigating to https://<Elastic_IP_of_rancher_instance>/ in a web browser.
   - Follow the on-screen instructions to set up Rancher.

 - *Create a Kubernetes Cluster:*
   - In the Rancher UI, click on "Clusters" in the top menu, then click "Add Cluster".
   - Choose "From existing nodes (Custom)" as the cluster type.
-  - Enter a name for the cluster (e.g., "ass2") and proceed with the basic setup.
+  - Enter a name for the cluster and proceed with the basic setup, check for etcd and control plane along with worker nodes that needs to be registered
   - Click "Next", then "Save".
 Rancher will provide a command to run on the EC2 instance to join the cluster.
+  - This will be our worker node from where we will pull the image.
   - SSH into the rancher instance and run the command provided by Rancher to join the Kubernetes cluster.

 - *Deploy the Application:*
-  - In the Rancher UI, navigate to the "ass2" cluster and click "Workloads" in the top menu.
+  - In the Rancher UI, navigate to the rancher cluster and click "Workloads" in the top menu.
-  - Click "Deploy" and enter a name for the workload (e.g., "ass2").
+  - Click "Deploy" and enter a name for the workload.
-  - Select the namespace, and specify the number of replicas (e.g., 3) to ensure at least three pods are running all the time.
+  - Select the namespace, and specify the number of replicas as 3 to ensure at least three pods are running all the time.
-  - In the "Containers" section, click "Add Container" and configure the container with the image you pushed to Docker Hub (e.g., yourusername/swe645a2:latest).
+  - In the "Containers" section, click "Add Container" and configure the container with the image you pushed to Docker Hub (e.g., <yourusername>/swe645:0.1).
   - Click "Launch" to deploy the application.
   - Verify that the application is running correctly on Kubernetes by accessing the service endpoint.

-### 4. Establishing a CI/CD Pipeline with GitHub and Jenkins
+### 5. Establishing a CI/CD Pipeline with GitHub and Jenkins

 - *Set Up GitHub Repository:*
   - Create a GitHub repository to host your web application code (e.g., https://github.com/yourusername/SWE645-2).

 - *Install and Configure Jenkins:*
-  - SSH into the jenkins instance.
+  - SSH into the Jenkins instance.
   - Install Jenkins and start the service:
     ```
     sudo apt update